Andrei-Errapart/dipsy-tools/README.md

 Introduction
 ============

-Tools for the DIPSY (a sub-5 USD FPGA board).
+Tools for the DIPSY, a sub-5 USD FPGA board.
+See the homepage at https://hackaday.io/project/6592-dipsy .

 Included are:
 * dipsy-configure: Download configuration over SPI to the FPGA board.